-15.4 Survival cell specifications :
+15.4 Survival cell specifications

+15.4.1 Identification Transponders

-- 15.4.1 Every survival cell must incorporate three FIA supplied transponders for identification purposes.
-These transponders must be a permanent part of the survival cell, be positioned in accordance with Drawing 7 and must be accessible for verification at any time. - 15.4.2 The survival cell must have an opening for the driver, the minimum dimensions of which are given in Article 13.2.
-Any other ducts or openings in the survival cell must either : - a) Be of the minimum size, and for the sole purpose of allowing access to mechanical components. - b) Be for the sole purpose of cooling the driver or mechanical or electrical components, the area of any such duct or opening may not exceed 3000mm2.
+Every survival cell must incorporate three FIA supplied transponders for identification purposes.
+These transponders must be a permanent part of the survival cell, be positioned in accordance with Drawing 7 and must be accessible for verification at any time.

+15.4.2 Cockpit opening

+In order to ensure that the opening giving access to the cockpit is of adequate size, the template shown in Drawing 2 will be inserted into the survival cell and bodywork.
+During this test the secondary roll structure, steering wheel, steering column, seat and all padding required by Articles 14.6 (including fixings), may be removed and the template must be held horizontal so its lower face is parallel to the reference plane and lowered vertically from above the car until its lower face is 535mm above the reference plane.

+Referring to Drawing 2, the rear edge of the template must be on the plane C-C as defined in Article 3.1.1.

+When the test described above referred to in Article 13.2.1 is carried out and the template is in position with its lower face parallel to and 535mm above the reference plane, the shape of the survival cell must be such that no part of it is visible when viewed from either side of the car.
+The parts of the survival cell which are situated each side of the driver's head must be no more than 550mm apart.

+15.4.3 Openings in the Survival Cell

+The survival cell must have an opening for the driver, the minimum dimensions of which are given in Article 13.2 15.4.2.
+Any other ducts or openings in the survival cell must either:
-c) Be for the sole purpose of routing wiring looms, cables or fluid lines, the total combined area of any such openings must not exceed 7000mm2.

-The survival cell front bulkhead, before the application of the panel defined in Article 15.5.4, may have an opening no greater than 25000mm2.
+- a) Be of the minimum size, and for the sole purpose of allowing access to mechanical components. - b) Minimal openings for the sole purpose of mounting specific components, including suspension brackets, timing transponders, antennae, medical light and clutch disengagement button. - c) Be for the sole purpose of cooling the driver or mechanical or electrical components, the area of any such duct or opening may not exceed 3000mm2. - d) Be for the sole purpose of routing wiring looms, cables or fluid lines, the total combined area of any such openings must not exceed 7000mm2. - e) The survival cell front bulkhead, before the application of the panel defined in Article 15.5.4, may have an opening no greater than 25000mm2.